-• a bowl or tub of warm water large enough to use for a sponge bath or to put him in for a tub bath
+• a bowl or tub of warm water large enough for a sponge or a tub bath

 • baby soap and a pH balanced baby shampoo (ask your pediatrician for suggestions)